I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioqueryfiledosdevicename.md

 <p><b>IoQueryFileDosDeviceName</b> returns STATUS_SUCCESS or an error NTSTATUS value, such as STATUS_INSUFFICIENT_RESOURCES. </p>

 ## -remarks
 <p>For more information about MS-DOS names, see the Files and I/O section of the Platform Software Development Kit (SDK) documentation. </p>

-<p>For more information about MS-DOS names, see the Files and I/O section of the Platform Software Development Kit (SDK) documentation. </p>

 ## -requirements